Open Enrollment

 What does my household’s year look like as of now?

 Take a look at your household’s calendar and budget.
-What health and dependent care needs do you anticipate having in 2025, based on the information you have now?
+What health and dependent care needs do you anticipate having in 2026, based on the information you have now?
 Compare your household’s needs to examples of eligible FSA expenses at z.umn.edu/flexspending.

 What life changes would allow me to change my FSA election(s) during the year?

 From your daycare closing, to your work hours changing, to a birth, adoption, or marriage in your family, there are many reasons you could change your FSA dollar amount throughout the year.
-It is possible, but the change must be a specific circumstance known as a Life Event, and it requires supporting documentation.
+It is possible, but the change must be a specific circumstance known as a life event, and it requires supporting documentation.

 Dental Benefits

-During Open Enrollment, you may join a dental plan, change your plan, cancel your existing coverage, and add or remove dependents.
+During open enrollment, you may join a dental plan, change your plan, cancel your existing coverage, and add or remove dependents.
 You can choose a dental plan based on where you live or work, and see if your preferred providers and services are in-network.
 At the University, dental insurance is provided by Delta Dental.

 The University offers two dental plan options.
-Learn more about the dental plan options and 2025 rates at z.umn.edu/dentalbenefits.
+Learn more about the dental plan options and 2026 rates at z.umn.edu/dentalbenefits.
 See the Dental Plan Availability and Comparison for the coverage levels by plan and Minnesota county.

 Research the plans to see which one meets the needs of you and your family.
 Since the plans cover the same types of dental care services, you’ll want to pay attention to out-of-pocket costs and whether your current dentist is in your plan’s network.